runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 About 2km upstream of the main city is the Tower Bridge, connecting the two shores.
 There are also a number of ferry crossings closer to the core city.

+The stratified nature of Eaosport's layout is mirrored in its residents and peacekeeping forces.
+There is a substantial class divide between the three tiers, made most obviously apparent in its various peacekeeping forces.
+ - The Upper City Guards have ornate uniforms, with gilded armor, vibrant <color> cloaks, and crested helmets.
+They can be seen throughout the upper city, especially around the High Council Chambers, and report directly to the Lord of Eaosport.
+ - The City Watch technically have jurisdiction over the whole city (except the High Council Chambers), but in practice they are primarly seen in the middle tier, and among the various gates, bridges, and docks throughout the ciy.
+   Their uniforms are more functional than those of the Upper City Guard, and they are part of the regular heirarchy of the city's bureaucracy.

+Many of the wealthier mercantile organizations in the city also employ private mercenaries, who can be seen both in the middle tier, guarding manors, guildhouses, and storefronts, and in the lower tier, guarding docks and warehouses.
+Additionally, various gangs hold power over certain parts of the lower tier and the slums.

 ## Blackport

-The "shady" city.
+The common wisdom in Eaos is that you can get anything in Blackport, for the right price.
+The main city of Blackport is on a crescent-shaped rocky isle at the mouth of the river delta, and is not directly connected to the mainland.
+The nearest coast is full of impassible swampland, making the city especually isolated.
+There are some fishermen and farmers along the banks of the river, but Blackport primarilly relies on trade for food.

+Blackport originated as a military base, but fell during the Uon war, and was later reclaimed by pirates, who built it up to its current form.
 Most illicit or morally dubious trade goes through Blackport.
 This includes drugs derived from swamp plants, slaves from the xhal isles, and any other goods that would be difficult to pass through Eosport or Haven.
 Rarely, this includes dangerous magical artifacts from the riftscape.

-The common wisdom is that you can get anything in Blackport, for the right price.

-The main city of Blackport is on a crescent-shaped rocky isle at the mouth of the river delta, and is not directly connected to the mainland.
-The nearest coast is full of impassible swampland, making the city especually isolated.
-There are some fishermen and farmers along the banks of the river, but Blackport primarilly relies on trade for food.
+The city owes its continued independance due to a combination factors:
+ - The relative dissaray of surrounding nations in the wake of the war.
+ - Various wealthy and influential indivituals inhabiting said nations who find the cities services useful.
+ - Its extreemley defensible location, coupled with a very potent mercenary force guarding the city.

 Most of Blackport's residants live on the inner edge of the isle.
 At the midpoint is the Citidel, where the Lord of Blackport and supporting functionaries live and work.